-Eventually these drugs can lose their effectiveness with continued use at the same dosage.
-As a result, patients may want to increase their dosage to prevent anxiety.
+Eventually these drugs can lose their effectiveness with continued use at the same dosage (this is called tolerance).
+As a result, people may want to increase their dosage to prevent anxiety.
 This causes dependency, which can occur after taking these drugs for several weeks.

 Withdrawal and its Treatments

-Withdrawal symptoms can be very severe, even in people who rapidly discontinue benzodiazepines after taking them for only 4 weeks.
+Withdrawal symptoms can occur in people who suddenly stop taking benzodiazepines.
+Symptoms can be very severe, even after taking benzodiazepines for only 4 weeks.
 Symptoms include sleep disturbance and anxiety, which can develop within hours or days after stopping the medication.
-Some patients experience stomach distress, sweating, and insomnia, which can last 1 to 3 weeks.
-The longer the drugs are taken and the higher their dose, the more severe these symptoms can become.
+Some people experience stomach distress, sweating, and insomnia, which can last 1 to 3 weeks.
+Suddenly stopping treatment with benzodiazepines may also cause seizures.
+The longer the drugs are taken and the higher their dose, the more severe withdrawal symptoms can become.
 Tapering off gradually is the best approach to stop taking these drugs.
 Certain medications (such as anti-seizure drugs, antidepressants, and buspirone) may help with withdrawal.

 Azapirones, such as buspirone (BuSpar, generic), act on serotonin receptors called 5-HT(1A).
-Buspirone appears to work as well as a benzodiazepine for treating generalized anxiety disorder.
+Buspirone appears to work as well as a benzodiazepine for treating GAD.
 It usually takes several days to weeks for the drug to be fully effective.
 It is not useful against panic attacks.

-Beta blockers, including propranolol (Inderal, generic) and atenolol (Tenormin, generic), block the nerves that stimulate the heart to beat faster.
-They affect only the physiologic symptoms of anxiety (particularly rapid heart rate) and are most helpful for phobias, particularly performance anxiety.
+Beta blockers, including propranolol (Inderal, generic) and atenolol (Tenormin, generic), block the action of some chemicals in the body that make the heart beat faster.
+They affect only some of the physiologic symptoms of anxiety (such as rapid heart rate, shaking, trembling, and blushing) and are most helpful for phobias, particularly performance anxiety.
 They may be taken before entering a situation where anxiety symptoms tend to occur.
 Beta blockers are less effective for other forms of anxiety.

 Pregabalin (Lyrica) and gabapentin (Neurontin, generic) are drugs used to treat seizures and other conditions.
 Researchers are investigating whether these drugs may be useful for certain anxiety disorders, such as social anxiety disorder and general anxiety disorder.
-Their exact role in the treatment of anxiety disorders is not clear, however.
+However, their exact role in the treatment of anxiety disorders is not clear.